Music production

 Can I record from the iPad mic?

 Yes — the iPad microphone is exposed to the host as a regular input device.
-Useful for scratch vocals, voice memos, producer talkback.
-For broadcast-quality vocal tracking, plug a real mic into the host's interface; for ideas-on-the-go, the iPad mic is workable.
+Useful for scratch vocals, voice memos and producer talkback.
+For broadcast-quality vocal tracking, plug a real mic into the host's interface; for ideas on the go, the iPad mic is workable.

 Will my UAD Apollo or other interface work?